apache/mxnet/docs/install/install-jetson.md

 ## Use a Pre-compiled MXNet Binary

-If you want to just use the pre-compiled binary you can download it from S3:
+If you want to just use a pre-compiled binary you can download it from S3:
 * https://s3.us-east-2.amazonaws.com/mxnet-public/install/jetson/1.4.1/libmxnet.so

 Place this file in `$MXNET_HOME/lib`.